grimmlab/ForeTiS/docs/source/tutorials/tut_run_docker.rst

 Workflow
 """""""""""
-You are at the **root directory within your Docker container**, i.e. after step 5 of the setup at :ref:`Docker workflow`:.
+You are at the **root directory within your Docker container**, i.e. after step 5 of the setup at :ref:`Docker workflow`:

 If you closed the Docker container you created at the end of the installation, just use ``docker start -i CONTAINERNAME`` to start it in interactive mode again.
 If you did not create a container yet, go back to step 5 of the setup.